One king’s fall gives reign to another.

 The Back Door

-‘No, I refuse to be taken by the likes of that dirty bird.’
+‘No, I refuse to be taken by the likes of that dirty bird!’

-The flying squirrel has a contingency of course, as one always should.
+The flying squirrel has a contingency plan of course, as one always should.
 There’s always the escape hatch, always the back door, that secret exit tucked away in the corner of the room where none look and even less tread.
-He just has to wait for the perfect moment, for when Buggaboo takes his leave, he’ll not want to be followed.
+He just has to wait for the perfect moment, for when Bugg’ takes his leave, he’ll not want to be followed.

-Monksville wets the hull of The Giant’s boat, the only one stored at the private southmost launch.
-When the fishcatchers of the Fishing Village wish to make a go at the mighty Monksville, they either load up a deer-drawn carriage or just foot it up the main roadway to the Minelands.
-From there they have a choice – either the north launch or the south launch, depending on which stretch of Monksville they want to fish in that particular moment.
+Monksville wets the hull of The Giant’s boat, the only one stored at the southmost launch.
+When the fishcatchers of the Fishing Village wish to make a go at Monksville, they either load up a deer-drawn carriage or just foot it up the main roadway to the Minelands.
+From there they have a choice – the north launch or the south launch, depending on which stretch of Monksville they want to fish in that moment.
 The Giant, however, is the alpha fishcatcher of the two tribes, and therefore he has a smaller launch close to his village, a private launch all to himself.

 Monksville’s True King

 A small circular wave in the surface quickly smooths out after Buggaboo hits the water.
-It’s cold, shock your system cold; for a moment that stretches on far too long, he floats frozen in the grasp of the Res’.
-The panic’s set in and it’s set in deep, with no intention of relinquishing its hold, and yet Buggaboo persists.
+It’s cold, shock your system cold; for a moment that stretches on far too long he floats frozen in the grasp of the Res’.
+The panic has set in and it’s set in deep, with no intention of relinquishing its hold, and yet Buggaboo persists.
 He is strong, he is mighty, and thus his eyes snap open.
 Bubbles rise sideways from his left nostril.
 He follows them and breeches the surface.

 Buggaboo supposes he’ll have to figure it out when he gets there.
 Thus begins the swim.

 It’s decided, then – the race for The Crater is on.
-There are ample burrows out there, and even if they’ve all been filled, surely at least one tree in the forest has grown a hollow for a denizen to inhabit.
-Even if that hollow is too small for both himself and Nudderbudder to share, Buggaboo will find shelter.
-Besides, the eagles are strict diurnes, as most Birds of Prey are – if he hides his acorns right, they’ll not cross paths once.
+There are ample burrows out there, according to Nudderbudder, and even if they’ve all been filled, surely at least one tree in the area has grown a hollow for a denizen to inhabit.
+Even if that tree hollow is too small for both himself and Nudderbudder to share, Bugg’ could find another.
+Besides, the eagles are strict diurnes, as most Birds of Prey are – so long as he hides his acorns right they’ll not cross paths once.
 Wishful thinking, perhaps, but far preferable to the opposite.

-The Lil’ Swimmer
+The Li’l’ Swimmer

 Then he sees a disturbance in the water.

-Buggaboo sits in The Giant’s right pant pocket with his front paws grasping the lip, just like they did to that of a hollow to which he shall never return.
+Buggaboo sits in The Giant’s right pant pocket with his front paws grasping the lip, just like they did to the lip of a hollow to which he shall never return.
 The Giant landed his boat but did not pull the hollow log fully out of the water, for there was no need to stash it back in the bushes – he will soon be returning to his lake.
 Once he returns, he will not leave it until he lands his muskellunge; this much is a promise.

 “Hai, shamanfolk,” The Giant greets, bowing ever so slightly.